-Where $ho{\scriptscriptstyle{\lambda}}$ is the pixel reflectance calculated from MODIS, $\rho{\lambda i}$ is the reflectance of the ith endmember present in the pixel with a fraction of $n_i$ .
-Using known values of $\rho{\lambda_i}$ (for every endmembers in each channel) and adequate number of image bands one can calculate the $n_i$ values.
+Where ho{λ} is the pixel reflectance calculated from MODIS, $\rho{\lambda i}$ is the reflectance of the ith endmember present in the pixel with a fraction of n{i} .
+Using known values of $\rho{\lambda i}$ (for every endmembers in each channel) and adequate number of image bands one can calculate the n_i values.
 This is done roughly for two classes of vegetated and non-vegetated surfaces in this work.
 The reflectances are found by averaging over full covered vegetation and full non-vegetated pixels (bare soil) in the region of study.
-Then using these calculated $n_i$ values, it is possible to build up the appropriate DC for the mixed pixel through the following mixing equation:
+Then using these calculated n_i values, it is possible to build up the appropriate DC for the mixed pixel through the following mixing equation:

-$$\mathcal{E} = n_1 \mathcal{E}{veg} + n_2 \mathcal{E}{soil} \tag{9}$$ soil for another region where calculated using equation (8), then using equation (9) and table (2), the DC values for the pixels under study was calculated.
-After that equation (7) was used to calculate the transparency of $T_w$ and finally using equation (4) the TPWs for the region of study were calculated.
+$$\mathcal{E} = n_1 \mathcal{E}{veg} + n_2 \mathcal{E}{soil} \tag{9}$$

+It is evident that this method works if the reflectance of the individual endmembers is known.
+To evaluate the workability of this method, the fraction of vegetation and bare soil for another region where calculated using equation (8), then using equation (9)and table (2), the DC values for the pixels under study was calculated.
+After that equation (7) was used to calculate the transparency of T_w and finally using equation (4) the TPWs for the region of study were calculated.
 The histogram of the resulting image is shown in Fig. 6 for TPWs before and after corrections.
 It was found that the fluctuations of TPW values in the neighboring pixels were reduced noticeably.
 Also the new values of TPWs are closer to the values calculated by GPS data.
 This is shown in figure (7) as a horizontal transect for the MODIS TPW and modified TPW.
 As can be seen the high fluctuations in the MODIS TPW product in the neighboring pixels is smoothed down in modified transect.